 The gravy has a great balance of sweet and sour factors with a tinge of spiciness to tantalize the taste buds.
 As the fish is fried, the crispiness of the skin coated with the saucy gravy makes every mouthful a delight.
 Of course, baking the fish would be a healthier option as it uses less oil.
 If you wish, you may even add fresh tomatoes to this dish.

 To some cultures, using the whole fish might be a little too uncomfortable.
 Therefore, feel free to use some fish fillets instead.
 It will taste just as delicious.
 Enjoy it with steaming white rice.

 Sweet Sour Fish is also known as: 糖醋鱼

 Score fish on both sides.
 Marinate fish with salt, pepper and 'Shaoxing' wine for 15 minutes.

 Heat wok at high heat and pour in 2.5 cups of oil.
 Coat fish with corn flour.
-Fry fish into a wok of hot oil and lower heat to medium on both sides of the fish until golden brown.
+Fry fish in hot oil initially.
+Then, lower heat to medium.
+Carefully, fry the fish on both sides until golden brown.

 To prepare sweet sour gravy, sauté minced garlic and ginger in a wok until fragrant.
 Add the shallots and red chillies slices.
 Add capsicums and carrots.